gomescx/LSB-Music-App-POC/README.md

-# Nenel Music App – POC
+# LSB Music App – POC

+A lightweight local web app to help Biodanza teachers assemble, preview, and manage music sessions using the official LSB exercise-to-music catalogue stored in an Excel workbook".enel Music App – POC

-A lightweight local web app to help Biodanza teachers assemble, preview, and manage music sessions using Nenel's card system and a local music catalogue.
+A lightweight local web app to help Biodanza teachers assemble, preview, and manage music sessions using the official LSB exercise-to-music catalogue stored in an Excel workbook”.

 ## 🧰 Tech Stack